Lorentz Fisker: Conflict with Fellow Officers and the Admiralty

 Lorentz Fisker had personally laid the plans for the Norwegian brigs’ attack on a large British convoy in the Skagerrak in July 1810.
-The plan met with total success, with 48 (merchant) ships being stopped and brought into various Norwegian harbours and before prize courts.
+The plan met with total success, with 48 merchant ships being stopped and brought into various Norwegian harbours and before prize courts.
 The auction thereafter of ships and cargoes raised some 5.2 million rigsdaler.
 Fisker was disappointed, however, that he was awarded only the flag officer’s portion, whilst the portion reserved for the Admiralty went to governors who had had nothing to do with the affair.
-As Fisker had already undertaken a division of the prize money to the men under him, Admiral Michael Bille rejected the protest.
+As Fisker had already undertaken a division of the prize money to the men under him, Michael Johannes Petronius Bille rejected the protest.
 This gave rise to considerable friction between Fisker and Michael Bille, and later with other colleagues – a conflict that left Fisker embittered and that was only resolved in 1816.

 Death

 He retired from the service in 1810.
 With prize money paid out in 1812, Fisker bought properties near Hellestrup and Ringsted on Zealand.
 In 1812 he received the Grand Cross of the Order of the Dannebrog.

 He died in 1819, and was buried in Holmens Cemetery in Copenhagen.